-22. The Ministry shall provide the Council with advance notice of proposed, new or significantly changed legislation or regulations or Management Board Directives relevant to the structures, hearing processes, operation or administration of the Administrative Justice System or any of its components and the Council shall provide the Ministry with its written opinion concerning the compliance and compatibility of the proposed legislation or regulation or directives with the rule-of-law, justice system principles and with System standards.
+23. The Ministry shall provide the Council with 6 month's advance written notice of the government's intention to enact legislation or regulations or to issue directives relevant to the structures, hearing processes, operation or administration of the Administrative Justice System or any of its components together with the government's reasons for such legislation, regulations, or directives, and the Council shall provide the Ministry with its written opinion concerning the compliance and compatibility of the proposed legislation, regulation or directives with the rule-of-law, justice system principles and with the administrative justice system's standards.